New Vrindaban

 New Vrindaban is an unincorporated area and an ISKCON (Hare Krishna) intentional community located in Marshall County, West Virginia, United States, near Moundsville.
 The town consists of 1204 acre (0.1 km² of which is water), and several building complexes, homes, apartment buildings, and businesses including the Sri Sri Radha Vrindaban Chandra Temple (RVC Temple) and Prabhupada's Palace of Gold.
 New Vrindaban was founded in 1968 under the direct guidance of A.C.
 Bhaktivedanta Swami Prabhupada, founder of ISKCON, by his disciple Kirtanananda Swami.
-It is named for the Indian city of Vrindavan.
+It is named after the Indian city of Vrindavan.

 It is one of many "rural communities" set up by ISKCON followers across the world.